Hexworks/hexworks-site/_tutorials/2018-11-04-how-to-make-a-roguelike.md

 ## Language and library choices

 For this tutorial we'll use the [Kotlin](https://kotlinlang.org/) programming language.
-Why not use "C++, Java or Python?" you might ask.
+"Why not use C++, Java or Python?" you might ask.
 The reason is that

 - Low-level languages like C++ make it much harder to focus on writing actual game mechanics and you quickly get bogged down with memory management, complex language features and such.